Reform Act 1832: Tenant voters

 Most of the pocket boroughs abolished by the Reform Act belonged to the Tory party.
 These losses were somewhat offset by the extension of the vote to tenants-at-will paying an annual rent of £50.
 This clause, proposed by the Tory Marquess of Chandos, was adopted in the House of Commons despite opposition from the Government.
 The tenants-at-will thereby enfranchised typically voted as instructed by their landlords, who in turn normally supported the Tory party.
 This concession, together with the Whig party's internal divisions and the difficulties faced by the nation's economy, allowed the Tories under Sir Robert Peel to make gains in the elections of 1835 and 1837, and to retake the House of Commons in 1841.

-A modern historian's examination of votes in the House concluded that the traditional landed interest "suffered very little" by the 1832 Act.
-They continued to dominate the Commons, while losing a bit of their power to enact laws that focused on their more parochial interests.
-By contrast, the same study concluded that the 1867 Reform Act caused serious erosion of their legislative power and the 1874 elections saw great landowners losing their county seats to the votes of tenant farmers in England and especially in Ireland.
+A modern historian, David F. Krein's examination of votes in the House concluded that the traditional landed interest "suffered very little" by the 1832 act.
+They continued to dominate the Commons, while losing some of their power to enact laws that focused on their more parochial interests.
+By contrast, the same study concluded that the Reform Act 1867 caused serious erosion of their legislative power and the 1874 elections saw great landowners losing their county seats to the votes of tenant farmers in England and especially in Ireland.